 It happens naturally when tiny living things called microorganisms break down materials.

-These microorganisms need air, water, and a good mix of carbon and nitrogen to do their job.
+For composting to work, these tiny organisms need air, water, and a good mix of carbon and nitrogen.

-You can think of composting as a recycling process where nature takes care of turning your leftovers and yard waste into something useful for your garden.
+Think of composting as nature’s way of recycling, turning your kitchen leftovers and yard trimmings into something great for your garden.

 Compost at Home Step-by-Step guide